 Here's the Gospel, the Good News, in a nutshell:

-have received, and in which you stand; by which you also are being kept safe, if you hold fast the word which I preached to you, unless you believed in vain.
-For I delivered to
+also you have received, and in which you stand; by which you also are being kept safe, if you hold fast the word which I preached to you, unless you believed in vain.
+For I

-you first of all that which I also received, that Christ died for our sins, according to the Scriptures, and that He was buried, and that He rose again the third day according to
+delivered to you first of all that which I also received, that Christ died for our sins, according to the Scriptures, and that He was buried, and that He rose again the third day

 In order for a Jew to be saved he must believe that Jesus died for his sins, that He was buried, and that He rose bodily from the dead.
 The exclusivity of this way was emphasized by Peter in his address to an audience of Jewish listeners: And there is salvation in no other One; for there is no other name under Heaven given among men by which we must be saved (Acts 4:12).

-all, and is rich unto all that call upon him: for, Whosoever shall call upon the name of the Lord shall be saved.
-How then shall they call on him in whom they have not believed?
+Lord of all, and is rich unto all that call upon him: for, Whosoever shall call upon the name of the Lord shall be saved.
+How then shall they call on him in whom they have not

-and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is written, How
+believed? and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is

-can they believe and call upon Him if they do not hear the gospel?
-He then provides the answer: the sending of preachers - and the sending of preachers to Jews, as well as to Gentiles, is
+how, Paul asks, can they believe and call upon Him if they do not hear the gospel?
+He then provides the answer: the sending of preachers - and the sending of preachers to Jews, as well as to

 The Scriptures are very clear in this matter.